 Statutory sick pay (SSP)

 By law, you must pay statutory sick pay (SSP) to all employees who are off work due to sickness and qualify for sick pay.
-Sage One Payroll contains the most up to date legislation and simplifies processing sick pay by automatically calculating SSP for you.
+Payroll contains the most up to date legislation and simplifies processing sick pay by automatically calculating SSP for you.

 You can also find information from GOV.UK.

 The employee must be off sick for four or more days in a row.
 The amount due depends on their normal working days, these are the qualifying days.
 There’s no SSP due for the first three qualifying days they’re off sick.
 These are known as waiting days.

 The employee’s average weekly earnings (AWE) in the relevant period must be at or above the lower earnings limit (LEL) for national insurance.
 If it’s less than £116.00 per week, the employee doesn’t qualify for SSP and you must give them form SC2..